spex-xray/spex-help/source/models/clus.rst

 **cluslin2.asc:**

 This file gives the projected properties of all the lines summarized in cluslin1.asc.
-The file contains a descriptive header (one line) followed by one line for each spectral line.
+The file contains a descriptive header (one line) followed by npro lines for each spectral line.
 The columns are as follows:

 1. line number (corresponding to the first number in cluslin1.asc)